The Involucre Splitting Open

 |Other names:||Pygmy Paper Daisy or Pigmy Sunray|

 Thank you Darren Fielder for confirming the id of this species for us

 EXTRA - Photo Specific Information:

-I've left the Small Sago Flower Head, to the right, in this photo to show some perspective.
+The Small Sago Flower Head, to the right, in this photo shows some perspective.

 General Species Information: